 The key to destroying a carpenter ant colony is to lure out the worker ants with bait, which they take back to the nest and poison the colony and the queen.
 When you spray the line of ants with insecticide, the ants at the nest aren’t affected, and it could alert them to move to a different spot in your home.

-Carpenter Ants can Enter Your Home a Number of Ways
+Carpenter Ants can Enter Your Home in a Number of Ways

 Just when you think you’ve got your carpenter ant problem under control, they strike again.
 You cannot let your guard down or they will win.
 They can enter your home by simply crawling or flying in, but they can also be brought in by firewood or gain access during new construction.